-Is 'Sharp Objects' Based On A True Story?
-Here's What Fans Should Know
+Fans Are Wondering If 'Sharp Objects' Is Based On A True Story, Here's What You Should Know

 The story of Sharp Objects tells the tale of a woman returning to the small sleepy town she grew up in to cover the murder of one young teenage girl and the disappearance of another.
 But the end of the first episode, the second teen has wound up dead.
 There's a serial killer on the loose, but all reporter Camille Preaker can do is drown her issues in a bottle while remembering the death of her own sister.
 The story feels real enough for fans to ask: Is Sharp Objects based on a true story?
 Is the book the show is adapted from a true crime novel?